DSpace/RestContract/scripts/metadata-export-search.md

 The metadata-export-search script is used to export metadata from a discovery search in DSpace.
 This script can be useful for creating reports or generating metadata exports based on specific search criteria.

+This export can also be used as a starting point to perform offline bulk changes to the record via the [Batch Metadata Editing feature](https://wiki.lyrasis.org/display/DSDOC7x/Batch+Metadata+Editing)

 ## How it Works?